 <repo>is the name of the repository where you will store the Docker (which can be an existing repo or the name of a repo that will be created when you push the Docker to Dockerhub)

 <tag>is a keyword or version number that you want to attach to identify a specific image.

-Don't forget the `.` at the end of the command, which tells Docker to build in the working directory.
+Don't forget the `.` at the end of the command This tells Docker to build in the working directory.

 This will run for a few minutes and output a lot of logs to the terminal.
 Most of the output is what you'd see if you were installing a Linux operating system on your machine, followed by R, and the libraries specified in the Dockerfile.
 Eventually the mad scrolling gobbledygook will stop and you should see something like "

 At this point, you've technically achieved your goal of building a Docker image -- but let's test that it works before celebrating, by running this command.

 docker run -it <username>/<repo>:<tag>